 With that being said, when people bring up the name Daniel Nava ten years from now, it’s not those numbers most of us are going to remember.
 Most of us will remember that grand slam on the first major-league pitch he’d ever seen.
 Most of us will remember his go-ahead home run in the bottom of the eighth in the team’s first home game following the Marathon bombing.

 Most of us will remember how genuinely happy he appeared to be whenever he was shown on camera, especially in moments like this.

 Most of us will remember how much he acted like a little kid, bringing us back to the days we played Little League.
-Most of us will remember his obsession with Erin Andrews, when he left her a ticket for every game he played.
+Most of us will remember his crush on Erin Andrews, leaving her a ticket for every game he played.